How to Register as a Self-Employed in Gibraltar

 Taxes for the self-employed in Gibraltar

-Gibraltar is a low tax jurisdiction; there is no VAT, capital gains tax, or withholding tax.
+Gibraltar is a low tax jurisdiction; there is no VAT, capital gains tax, or withholding tax on dividends, royalties and interests.

 Self-employed sole traders are taxed as individuals and pay income tax at personal tax rates.
 Any business income, deductions, gains, or losses must be declared on the annual personal tax return form.

-Individuals with annual earnings of £10,500 or less are exempt from the income tax.
-For individuals with a gross income of less than £40,000 per annum, the maximum effective rate of taxation is under 20%.
-The maximum effective rate of taxation in Gibraltar is 25%.
+Individuals with annual earnings of £10,000 or less are exempt from the income tax (when opting for the Gross Income Based System).
+For individuals with a gross income of less than £25,000 per annum, the maximum personal income tax rate of taxation is 30%.